Kejriwal appeals to Centre to take back bill on powers of Delhi LG | Politics

 ''Now whether we have to plead with them (Centre) and fall at their feet for this or pull their hands... we will do it,'' Kejriwal said.

+“They did not know that after 75 years of independence, a government will come that will snatch the powers and rights of the people,'' he said.

+''I also want to remind the people of Delhi that before the judgment of the SC, the LG sat on the file of the installation of CCTV cameras for one year, after which I and my cabinet ministers protested against LG's move in his own house,'' he added.

-Delhi ministers, AAP MLAs and councillors also took part in the protest against the GNCTD (Amendment) Bill, which, according to the Kejriwal-led party, gives overarching power to the LG.
+Meanwhile, Delhi ministers, AAP MLAs and councillors also protested against the GNCTD (Amendment) Bill, which, according to the Kejriwal-led party, gives overarching power to the LG.

 Deputy Chief Minister Manish Sisodia claimed the GNCTD (Amendment) Bill is against 'deshbhakti' (patriotism) and aims to stop the development of Delhi.

-Environment Minister Gopal Rai alleged that by bringing this bill, the BJP is seeking to enter Delhi through the backdoor.
+Environment Minister Gopal Rai alleged that by bringing the bill, the BJP is seeking to enter Delhi through the backdoor.

 ''After losing the (assembly) elections, the BJP brought this bill to enter Delhi through the backdoor.
 If you have the guts, fight and win the elections.
 Prove your worth with your work,'' he said.